fernanqv/WRF2run_framework/postprocess/README.md

 ## Access

 The code is currently hosted on a private [GitLab repository](https://icg4geo.icg.kfa-juelich.de/ExternalRepos/pCMORizer/-/tree/josipa?ref_type=heads).
-Access is required for future users, and can be granted only by Klaus Görgen via email.
+Access is required for future users, and can be granted only by Klaus Görgen via email k.goergen@fz-juelich.de.

 ## Reporting Issues